-Balance is everything, so instead of focusing on finding the perfect partner for yourself or even the best grade you could get, decide what’s the most important thing in your life right now and then go from there.
-Enjoy your freedom and be responsible for it, and don’t let it interfere with whatever you think is important.
+Balance is everything, so instead of focusing on finding the perfect partner for yourself or even the best grade you could get, decide what’s the most critical thing in your life right now and then go from there.
+Enjoy your freedom, be responsible for it, and don’t let it interfere with whatever you think is essential.
 Trust me, if you keep working hard, then after a while, everyone will notice!

-Really, happiness is all about finding yourself because as long as you’re doing what makes you happy, then everything else won’t really matter.
+Happiness is all about finding yourself because as long as you’re doing what makes you happy, then everything else won’t matter.
 But if you think this would make for an unhappy life, remember: A balanced life is a happy life!

 No matter what task is at hand, there is always another one more importantMark Twain

 The tips to stop procrastinating that we’ve provided should help you get started.
 It may seem like a daunting task, but if you break it down into small achievable tasks and reward yourself for completing each one, the process will be much more manageable.
 If all of this sounds intimidating and you want help enacting these principles, let us know.